thequantumturtle/2022-Fall-QuantumCircuitMappings/_syllabus/1-Introduction.md

 - Reminder to bring computer to class.

 ### Summary
 We will be going over class requirements and expectations.
-Then we will give a frame work for where quantum computers come from and why as an industry we are putting so much effort into such a difficult endeavour.
+We will then review Quantum Computers, their niche in the world and why optimal circuit mappings will aid their ability to fill said niche.